R3tr0BoiDX/AbstractDataTypes/README.md

 # AbstractDataTypes
 Basic abstract data types implemented in C++
+TODO: Run professional tests and code coverage tools over it

 ## Graphs
 Not necessarily a abstract data type, but could be used as such